Welcome to the maths page!!

-At St Bede’s, we use the White Rose Maths and NCETM maths spine resources to support us in our planning:
+At St Bede’s, we use Number Sense, Primary Stars, White Rose Maths and NCETM maths spine resources to support us in our planning:

 White Rose Maths,

-- 'White Rose Maths' forms the core of our planning and teaching in maths, from Reception up to Year 6 but it is not used exclusively.
+- 'White Rose Maths' forms the core of our planning and teaching in maths in KS2, from Year3 up to Year 6 but it is not used exclusively.
 Teachers are encouraged to draw resources from a range of sources to best meet the needs of their teaching and the children’s intended learning.